-Our national standards process offers enormous benefits to businesses, consumers, and society, facilitating innovation and strengthening economic competitiveness.
-But this process is not well understood by many outside the United States.
-U.S. stakeholders should do more to help foreign stakeholders understand the benefits of the approach embodied in the U.S. standards system.
+Voluntary, consensus-based, market-driven standards offer enormous benefits to businesses, consumers, and society, facilitating innovation and strengthening economic competitiveness.
+But this is often not well understood by many outside the United States.
+U.S. stakeholders should do more to help foreign stakeholders understand the benefits of this approach, which is embodied in the U.S. standards system.
 Tactical initiatives include:

-- U.S. stakeholders should promote policies and procedures in international forums that encourage the development of standards that are voluntary, consensus-based, market-driven, and globally relevant. - Outreach efforts should be focused on countries that are developing or re-structuring their standards systems and offer important market opportunities. - Special attention should be given to using newer technologies to encourage remote/virtual participation.
-This will facilitate contacts with non-U.S. stakeholders particularly in developing markets and will enhance their participation in standards-related activities. - ANSI should play a leadership role in promoting dialogue with foreign standards organizations and in reinforcing outreach efforts of industry, standards developers, the U.S. government, and other stakeholders.
+" U.S. stakeholders should promote policies and procedures in international forums that encourage the development of standards that are voluntary, consensus-based, market-driven, and globally relevant.

+- " Government and private sector outreach efforts should be focused on countries that are developing or re-structuring their standards systems and offer important market opportunities. - " Standards developing organizations should look to encourage remote/virtual participation.
+This will facilitate contacts with non-U.S. stakeholders particularly in developing markets and will enhance their participation in standards-related activities. - " ANSI should play a leadership role in promoting dialogue with foreign standards organizations and in reinforcing outreach efforts of industry, standards developers, the U.S. government, and other stakeholders.